 Therefore, the average customer takes approximately 51 days to pay their debt to the store.
 If Trinity Bikes Shop maintains a policy for payments made on credit, such as a 30-day policy, the receivable turnover in days calculated above would indicate that the average customer makes late payments.

 Enter your name and email in the form below and download the free template now!

 Interpretation of Accounts Receivable Turnover Ratio

 The accounts receivable turnover ratio is an efficiency ratio and is an indicator of a company’s financial and operational performance.
-A high ratio is desirable, as it indicates that the company’s collection of accounts receivable is efficient.
+A high ratio is desirable, as it indicates that the company’s collection of accounts receivable is frequent and efficient.
 A high accounts receivable turnover also indicates that the company enjoys a high-quality customer base that is able to pay their debts quickly.
 Also, a high ratio can suggest that the company follows a conservative credit policy such as net-20-days or even a net-10-days policy.

 Additionally, a low ratio can indicate that the company is extending its credit policy for too long.
-This can sometimes be seen in earnings management where managers offer a very long credit policy to generate additional sales.
-Due to the time value of money principle, the longer a company takes to collect on its credit sales, the more money a company effectively loses, or the less valuable the company’s sales.
+It can sometimes be seen in earnings management, where managers offer a very long credit policy to generate additional sales.
+Due to the time value of money principle, the longer a company takes to collect on its credit sales, the more money a company effectively loses, or the less valuable are the company’s sales.
 Therefore, a low or declining accounts receivable turnover ratio is considered detrimental to a company.

 Use in Financial Modeling

 In financial modeling, the accounts receivable turnover ratio (or turnover days) is an important assumption for driving the balance sheet forecast.
 As you can see in the example below, the accounts receivable balance is driven by the assumption that revenue takes approximately 10 days to be received (on average).
 Therefore, revenue in each period is multiplied by 10 and divided by the number of days in the period to get the AR balance.